 Written by: Lauryn Feil

 Our love for Central Texas is constantly being tested by seasonal allergies.
 Summertime grass and fall ragweed join forces with winter cedar and spring oak pollen, challenging us to remain looking and feeling our best all year round.
 Not to mention the lovely molds and dust that are always present in the air—irritating on more than one level.
 The sacrifices we Austinites have to make to enjoy the live music capital of the world are immense, but alas, I think we can all agree, worth it.
 10-30% of the U.S. population suffers from seasonal allergies, but you can get ahead of the game by knowing when allergens are high and the best ways to combat them.

-Know the seasons, know the triggers.
+Know the Seasons, Know the Triggers

 Ah yes, the infamous Austin cedar season.
-If you just moved here, you’ve likely heard your more seasoned Austinites complain about the cedar fever that hits us like a <strike>snow</strike> field plow every winter.
-There is a deep-rooted rage for cedar in our community because it can produce allergy symptoms that honestly rival the flu.
-On cool, sunny days the Ashe juniper trees (Juniperus ashei), or whatever you call them, explode with pollen sending misery-causing clouds of chaos through our beautiful city.
+If you just moved here, you’ve likely heard your more seasoned Austinites complain about the cedar fever that hits like a <strike>snow</strike> field plow every winter.
+There is a deep-rooted rage for cedar in our community, because it can produce allergy symptoms that honestly rival the flu.
+On cool, sunny days the Ashe juniper trees (Juniperus ashei), or whatever you call them, explode with pollen, sending misery-causing clouds of chaos traveling over 300 miles through our beautiful city.
 It takes the number one spot on our list of formidable allergy foes.